 We advise girls to include a Modern Foreign Language and one of the Humanities (Geography, History, Religious Education or Classical Civilization) to provide a balanced course of study.
-The school reserves the right to decide if the number of pupils choosing a subject makes it a viable option to run (usually a minimum of 4)
+The school reserves the right to decide if the number of pupils choosing a subject makes it a viable option to run not possible to continue with all the subjects you study now.